 The course will run from April to October.
 The course drop date is April 30th, and no refunds will be granted past the drop date.
 A non-refundable deposit of $200, which will be deducted from your course fee, is due by enrollment to reserve your seat in the cohort.
 Annually, two awards are given to applicants from LMICs (as defined by The World Bank) to waive fees for participation so that all members of the global health community have access.

-- The application period for the 2020 cohort is now open.
+- The application period for the 2020 cohort is closed.

 For more information about the RAD-AID Certificate of Proficiency in Global Health Radiology, please email [email protected]